The 11 Biggest ‘Heated Rivalry’ Book Changes in Season 1 So Far

 It takes Shane and Ilya longer to go all the way

 In the book, only two weeks pass between Shane and Ilya’s All-Star game hookup and the first time they go all the way.
 (If you want a chapter-by-chapter breakdown of all their book sex scenes, look no further.)
 The show, however, decides to make Shane and Ilya wait for it and draw out the tension over two years.
-The lead-up is spent developing Ilya and Shane’s bond as they communicate over text.
-Shane also comes to terms with what he wants from the more-experienced Ilya.
-Fall 2o13 is when they take that next step, which takes place in Episode 2.
+The lead-up is spent developing Ilya and Shane’s bond as they communicate over text, which is something they don’t do to the same extent in the book.
+In that time, Shane also comes to terms with what he wants from the more-experienced Ilya.
+Fall 2013 is when they take that next step, which takes place in Episode 2.
 The show also moves Shane and Ilya’s first time from a hotel room to Shane’s apartment, making it feel more personal.

 Svetlana is Ilya's childhood friend